 When algal blooms die off, they sink to the bottom.
 The degradation of this organic matter consumes available oxygen in the water.
 This depletion of oxygen may be great enough to result in fish kills.

-The Indiana Department of Environmental Management, along with the Indiana Department of Natural Resources (DNR), the Indiana State Department of Health (ISDH), and the Board of Animal Health (BOAH) are working together to provide information about blue-green algae in our lakes.
+The Indiana Department of Environmental Management (IDEM), along with the Indiana Department of Natural Resources (DNR), the Indiana State Department of Health (ISDH), and the Board of Animal Health (BOAH) are working together to provide information about blue-green algae in our lakes.